A brief introduction to Central Serous Chorioretinopathy (CSCR)

 How Central Serous Chorioretinopathy is treated?

-An innovative medical approach, except for the invasive treatment with laser, is by Medical Acupuncture, which is performed by the experienced and specialized medical team of Orasis Acupunture Center.
+An innovative medical approach, except for the invasive treatment with laser, is by Medical Acupuncture, which is performed by the experienced and specialized medical team of Orasis Acupunture Institute.
 The placement of needles takes place on specific body points as our doctors-acupuncturists implement personalized protocols, on a frequent basis.
 The improvement as well as the results will be visible to the patient.

 Our medical team relies on the patient’s specific pathology and takes into consideration his clinical status and his medical examination results, as well.